 This PDF pattern is sized to fit 18" dolls such as American Girl® and other similarly sized dolls.
-This pattern is also available for 16" A Girl For All Time® dolls, as well as in a bundle for both sized dolls.
+This pattern is also available for 16" A Girl For All Time® dolls.

 Recommended Fabrics: Dress and Lining in lightweight to medium weight woven fabric such as cotton, cotton blends, linen, or silk.
 Not suitable for knits.